-Pharmacotherapy is useful in the management of nociceptive and neuropathic pain, both of which can present in patients with CMT.
+Pharmacotherapy is useful in the management of nociceptive and neuropathic pain, both of which can be present in patients with CMT.

+Nociceptive pain in the joints and muscles can be controlled with simple analgesic medications such as paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs).
 Neuropathic pain, on the other hand, results from damage to the nerves in the body and responds better to alternative medications, such as tricyclic antidepressants or some antiepileptic medications.

 In some cases, surgery may be required to correct significant deformities of the affected limbs.
 This may include:

 - Osteotomy: This procedure involves repositioning the foot to correct severe flatness of the feet.